 This revitalisation aims to evolve Gosford into a vibrant, more liveable hub to attract new businesses, jobs and services, and promote recreational and cultural pursuits in the city centre.

 The Central Coast community will benefit from having a thriving regional capital where more people can work close to home.
-In early 2018, the Department of Planning and Environment (DPE) publicly exhibited a comprehensive range of measures to revitalise Gosford city centre.
+In early 2018, the Department of Planning, Industry and Environment (DPIE) publicly exhibited a comprehensive range of measures to revitalise Gosford city centre.

 The measures aim to facilitate investment in the city to attract new residents, business, tourists and cultural activity to allow Gosford to fulfil its enormous potential as the vibrant, thriving and liveable capital of the Central Coast.

-So far, the DPE's revitalisation package has included:
+So far, the DPIE's revitalisation package has included: